provenance-io/provenance/x/exchange/spec/01_concepts.md

 E.g. a market can have `100chicken:1cow` and also `100chicken:7chicken`, `500cow:1cow`, and `5cow:1chicken`, but it couldn't also have `105chicken:2cow`.

 To calculate the buyer settlement ratio fee, the following formula is used: `<bid price> * <ratio fee> / <ratio price>`.
-If that is not a whole number, the chosen ratio is not applicable to the bid order's price and cannot be used.
+If that is not a whole number, it is rounded up to the next whole number.
-The user will need to either use a different ratio or change their bid price.

 The buyer settlement ratio fee should be added to the buyer settlement flat fee and provided in the `buyer_settlement_fees` in the bid order.
 The ratio and flat fees can be in any denoms allowed by the market, and do not have to be the same.